Giannis Antetokounmpo's Status For Bucks-Nets Game

 The status of Antetokounmpo for the game can be seen in the tweet that is embedded below from the Twitter account of FantasyLabs NBA.

-The Bucks lost their game agains the Raptors 117-111, but are still an impressive 25-15 in 40 games, and are the third seed in the Eastern Conference.
+The Bucks lost their game against the Raptors 117-111, but are still an impressive 25-15 in 40 games, and are the third seed in the Eastern Conference.

 As for the Nets, they are 24-12 on the season in 36 games, and the second seed in the east.